charlestsai1729/AAML_test/_build/html/_sources/labs/lab_5.md

-# Lab 5 : Systolic Array on CFU with im2col
+# Lab 5 : Systolic Array with im2col for Convolution

 ## Goal of this lab
 ---